Do you want to know how to pass the JLPT N5? Are you starting Japanese from zero as a complete beginner?

 After working through ‘Minna no Nihongo’, gloriously passing JLPT levels N5 or N4 and mastering the basic grammar needed to order your favourite sushi, your next step should be to level up to JLPT N3.

+This level is described as ‘the ability to understand Japanese used in everyday situations.
 Let’s take a look at what skills are needed to do well on each part, and get some useful tips on how to ace the test!

 Kanji